sisl/Contrail/docs/source/usage.rst

 generate realistic aircraft encounter data sets.
 These data sets can then be used for aircraft decision making software verification.

-Secondary Use Case: amaetures interested in generating aircraft encounter data sets for visualization and learning purposes!
+Secondary Use Case: amatures interested in generating aircraft encounter data sets for visualization and learning purposes!